-The Dual Credit Program at Lewis-Clark State College offers you the opportunity to earn both high school and college credit while experiencing the rigor and intellectual challenge of college classes.
+The Dual Credit Program at Lewis-Clark State College offers you the opportunity to earn both high school and college credit while experiencing the rigor of college classes.
 Approved high school teachers with advanced credentials partner with college academic departments to teach courses where the curriculum matches courses offered on the college campus.
 Students also have the opportunity to enroll in courses on the LCSC campus or online.
 All dual credit courses are posted to a permanent college transcript.

 You can obtain your unofficial transcript from WarriorWeb.
 If you are applying to a college other than LCSC, you will need to send an official college transcript.
 You can order them online or by mail or fax.
 Contact the Office of the Registrar for more information.

 Dual credit courses are accepted by all Idaho institutions of higher education and most accredited institutions outside the state.
 Idaho’s colleges/universities are accredited by the Northwest Commission on Colleges and Universities.
 Specific programs also hold professional accreditation.
 Please refer to the current catalog for a list of the various commissions and associations

 The institution where you may attend makes the final decision about acceptance of courses.
 Acceptance of any or all courses can vary and may be dependent upon the grade earned and the policy of the institution.
 It is the students' responsibility to check with the receiving college/university to verify that your dual credit classes will transfer.
 Check with Admissions for a list of transfer guides for schools where LC credits are frequently transferred.